RobertEiner/Friends-Furryver/README.md

 * **Adopter Home Page:**

    The first screen that the user sees when going to the site or logging in.
-From here you can navigate to show matches page, account page and more.
+From here you can see which animals are available to apply for, active applications and profile information.

-* **Show Matches Page:**

-   Shows a scroll-view with results of the matching animals for the potential adopter.
-Information about the animal is also displayed.

-* **Manage Account Page:**

-   Change profile information such as password, username, pet preferences etc.

 * **Adoption Center Register Page:**